SquareEgg7/pdsnd_github/README.md

 Explore US Bikeshare Data

 ### Description
-This project uses Python to analyze actual data from bike share systems in New York City, Chicago, and Washington DC.
+This project uses Python to analyze actual data from bike share systems in 3 US cities - New York City, Chicago, and Washington DC.

 The project shows summary statistics of the data including: